Andrew Wilkie: Pokies and pre-commitment

 The National Rugby League (NRL) aligned themselves with the campaign in opposing the pre-commitment plans, as did some prominent Australian Football League (AFL) people.
 Commentators from the Nine Network gave planned political arguments without disclosure during commentary of a Semi-final NRL game, prompting the Australian Communications and Media Authority (ACMA) to investigate, stating "Channel Nine broadcast political material without adequately identifying it as such during the NRL first preliminary final".
 One of the accused commentators stated that the remarks were a "directive from up top that it be read by at least somebody".
 Investigations were predicted to take months.
 Andrew Demetriou, chief executive officer of the AFL, rejected suggestions that the AFL was joining Clubs Australia in their media campaign despite opposition to the plan by Collingwood president Eddie McGuire.
 Other high-profile club bosses including Jeff Kennett (Hawthorn) and David Smorgon (Bulldogs), and also stated "The fellow from Clubs Australia, I don't even know his name, but please, stop talking on our behalf, just shut up, that'd be a good help".
 Activist group GetUp! attempted to counter the anti-pre-commitment campaign by running political commercials during the NRL grand final but all three major commercial television stations refused to air more of them.

 On the 28th of November, Wilkie introduced a bill targeting loot boxes in video games, stating they "[groom children] for future gambling".
 The bill would make all games targeting at children that include any form of in-game gambling be mandatorally rated R18+, restricting their purchase to exclusively adults.

 Personal life

 Wilkie was married to a fellow army officer Simone Wilkie (née Burt) from 1991 to 2003.

-He married Charlie Burton in 2004, with whom he has two daughters.
+He married Kate (now Charlie) Burton in 2004, with whom he has two daughters.
 However, they separated in 2012 and divorced the following year, with Wilkie citing stress from the 2010–2013 hung parliament as the main cause of the breakdown.

-Wilkie became engaged to Dr Clare Ballingall in late 2018, and the pair married in June 2020.
+Wilkie became engaged to Clare Ballingall in late 2018, and the pair married in June 2020.